vxcall/Dainsleif/README.md

 Copy and Paste contents in `offset.h` from mine to yours.
 Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

-# Menu :scroll:
+# :scroll: Menu

-You're accessible to the hack menu by pressing **INSERT** key on your keyboard.
+You're accessible to the hack menu by pressing <kbd>INSERT</kbd> key on your keyboard.
 **But you're allowed to access it only when you're in game.
 Even though you press INSERT when you are in main menu, nothing happens.**

 ![Hack menu](https://user-images.githubusercontent.com/33578715/89070761-09c39300-d3a8-11ea-9aac-18cf2749b622.gif)

 You can toggle on/off and tweak parameters in the tabs with the name of each hack.

-# Hacks :computer:
+# :computer: Hacks
 I've already been supporting a few hacks but unfortunately they're really like...under construction.

 Each of them could work correctly yet when they are on concurrently with others, they sometimes malfunction.
 I'll fix it shortly.